paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 The traditional way to solve this problem is to introduce a third party _C_ which both _A_ and _B_ trust. _A_ or _B_ can now go first and send their asset to _C_. _C_ then waits for the other party to send their asset and only then does _C_ release both assets.

 The blockchain way is to replace the trusted third party _C_ with code on a blockchain, specifically a smart contract that verifiably acts the same way a trusted third party would.
 A smart contract is superior to a trusted third party because of a number of reasons e.g. can you be sure that the trusted third party isn't colluding with the person on the other side of the trade?
-You can be with a smart contract, because you can look at the code before running it.
+You can be sure with a smart contract because you can look at the code before running it.

 I'll end this background section here.
 The internet already has a lot of material on escrows on blockchains.
 Let's now look at how to build such an escrow on Solana.

 ## Building the escrow program - Alice's Transaction

 ### Setting up the project
 Head over to the [template repo](https://github.com/mvines/solana-bpf-program-template), click `Use this template`, and set up a repo.
 The Solana ecosystem is still young so this is what we've got for now.
 Vscode with the Rust extension is what I use.
 Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools.
 You need at least version `1.5.0`.
-(There are currently no `1.5.0` binaries for mac.
-Follow the "build from source" section and add installed the bins to path.
+(If you're on mac and there are no binaries for the version you want, follow the "build from source" section and add installed the bins to path.
 The `solana-install init` step is unnecessary and does not work, ignore it.
 If it doesn't build cause a command cannot be found, try installing [_coreutils_](https://formulae.brew.sh/formula/coreutils) and [_binutils_](https://formulae.brew.sh/formula/binutils) with homebrew)

 If you don't know how to test solana programs yet, remove all the testing code.
 Testing programs is a topic for another blog post.
-Remove the testing code in `entrypoint.rs` as well as the `tests` folder next to `src`.
+Remove the testing code in `lib.rs` as well as the `tests` folder next to `src`.
 Lastly, remove the testing dependencies from [`Cargo.toml`](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=cargo#creating-a-project-with-cargo).
 It should now look like this:

 ```toml
 [package]